 If the voter didn’t sign the oath, the local board will contact the voter by email, mail, or phone and try to get a signed oath from the voter.
 The voter can provide a signed oath by mail, in person, email or other methods provided by SBE.
-For the 2022 Primary Election, the Montgomery County Board of Elections is piloting a solution that allows voters to submit a signed oath securely by text.
 The deadline for a voter to provide a signed oath is 10 am on the 2nd Friday after election day.

-All local boards will meet on the 2nd Friday after the election - July 29, 2022 - to continue their counting.
-This starts what is often called the “Mail-in Ballot Canvass 2” or “MIB 2.”
+All local boards will meet on the 2nd Friday after the election - May 24, 2024 - to continue their counting.
 Some local boards will finish counting this day, while others will need more days to finish counting the ballots.

 The local boards post on their websites the dates, times and locations of their canvasses.
-A table with this information is also available here.
 If you want more specific information about a local board’s canvassing timeline, please contact the local board.

 Some mail-in ballots will be counted when the provisional ballots are counted.
 This helps preserve the secrecy of the votes on provisional ballots.
 For example, if only one voter in a precinct voted a provisional ballot, it is possible you could know how that voter voted.
 If five mail-in ballots are counted with that provisional ballot, the selections of the provisional voter remain secret.

 The local board of canvassers oversee the canvass process.
 Teams of two people - called “canvassing teams” - review ballots and the envelopes with the ballots inside.
 These teams are usually made up of employees of the local boards and temporary staff members and should be of different political parties.